rahulkumarsingh73690/cloudflare-email-tracker/readme.md

 # Simple Email Tracking API

 This is a simple email tracking API built using Cloudflare Worker.
-It returns all the necessary data required for tracking emails and utilizes a database to store the data.
+It returns all the necessary data required for tracking emails.

 ## Usage